brend/wumpus/README.markdown

 `Action::GRAB` and `Action::CLIMB`.

-The game will continue to call the method `Hunter#make_move` until the hunt is over (good or bad), or until ten turns have passed without the hunter moving from her current square *(this is preliminary, will probably be refined later)*.
+The game will continue to call the method `Hunter#make_move` until the hunt is over (good or bad), or until five hundred turns have passed *(this is preliminary, will probably be refined later)*.

+Example usage of the main script from the `lib` directory, assuming the file `my_hunter.rb` is also in that same location:

+    ruby -I. wumpus.rb my_hunter.rb